The Freedoms & Rights Coalition: Post-COVID protests

+at the Fanshawe Street motor ramps.

 Legal issues

-Tamaki was arrested on 17 January for breaching bail conditions by participating in the Christchurch anti-lockdown gathering.
+Tamaki was arrested on 17 January 2022 for breaching bail conditions by participating in the Christchurch anti-lockdown gathering.
 In response, the TFRC staged a protest march in Auckland's Manukau suburb on 17 January.
 In addition, several TFRC protesters camped outside the Mount Eden Correctional Facility for nine days until Tamaki's release on 26 January.
 Tamaki was released after High Court judge Paul Davison overturned the decision to remand him in prison and imposed new bail conditions barring him from supporting future anti-lockdown protests and confining Tamaki to his home under a 24-hour curfew.

 In early November 2024 Brian and Hanna Tamaki, and two other defendants faced trial at the Auckland District Court on charges of organising a series of large public gatherings between September and October 2021 in contravention of Level 3 restrictions at the time.
 Tamaki and his co-defendants were represented by Ron Mansfield KC, who argued that the defendants did not intentionally break lockdown rules and that the group were unfairly targeted by Police.
 On 20 November Judge June Jelas, with the approval of the Crown prosecutor, dismissed all charges against Tamaki and his co-defendants.